airdb/vuepress/zh/english/level3/unit3/part1/fine-dining.md

 M: Yes, but it looks expensive.

 W: Let's go in, and look at the menu.
    Wow, the menu looks great, especially the fish.

 M: Yes, it looks good, but look at those prices!
    Let's try someone else.

 W: Sometime it's ok too spend a little money.

-M: Yes, but this expense is big to high.
-Do you think?
+M: Yes, but these prices is a bit to high.
+Don't you think?

 W: Yes.
 They are a bit high.
 But don't you think I am worth that?
 Let's enjoy ourselves.